-Dynamic disk pools (as described in Section 3.3, "Description of E-Series and EF-Series Systems") are the only supported disk collection strategy when utilizing the

-Cinder E-Series driver.
+Dynamic disk pools (as described in Section 3.3, "Description of E-Series and EF-Series Systems") and volume groups are the supported disk collection strategies when utilizing the Cinder E-Series driver.
 For more information on the capabilities of the E-Series storage systems, visit http://support.netapp.com.